These Four Stages of Commitment Explain How We Interact With The World Around Us

 1 - Survive

 The first stage is before we're aware of the potential of something new.
-We're committed at this point to what we know, and what we know excludes the new thing (person, venture, project, etc...).
+We do what we know.
+We're committed to what we know, and what we know excludes the new thing (person, venture, project, relationship, etc...).
 Simply put, we’re doing things the way we know how or how we’re instinctively wired.
 We’re surviving.

-But somewhere along the way, an idea is introduced that opens us up to the possibilities.
+Somewhere along the way, an idea is introduced that opens us up to the possibilities.
+We've had enough space from survival mode, that we can start to dream.
 It's at this moment when we recognize there is potential in exploring what we don't know.
+We can explore the unknown.
 When this happens, our commitment migrates from "what we know" to "the potential".
 This is the dreamer stage.
 Think of this as the research process in buying something, or when you're interested in pursuing a romantic relationship.
 As a dreamer, we’re exploring the potential of what this could become.
+We become an explorer.
+It could be exploring a business idea or a romantic relationship or it could be something more specific within those categories.

 3 - Visioneer (Start)

-As we discover "the potential" we'll eventually find strong purpose, a reason for embracing and starting or testing that potential.
-We want to go from the dream world to the real world, but not the real world as it really is, the real world as we think it is, or want it to be.
+As we discover "the potential" we'll eventually find a purpose, a strong reason for embracing and starting or testing that potential.
+We want to go from the dream world to the real world, but not the real world as it is, the real world as we think it is, or want it to be.
 It’s in this place we become a visionary committing to intentions.
 Think of this as getting married, starting a business, or drafting a book.
-We’ve actually done something to bring to life the ideas in our mind.
+We’ve done something to bring to life the ideas in our minds.

 4 - Achieve (Sustain)